 Amount of Rust

 The foremost thing to consider while buying a used shipping container is the amount of rust it contains.
 You don’t want your house to corrode and disintegrate into pieces.
 Look for a container that has the least amount of rust.
 Consider the solution you will be applying for bringing the rusted container back to health.
 You can easily get away with the rust issue by cutting a window or something.
 The other option could be removing the rust and using a primer to fix the part.
-Paint can then be applied over to prevent the rust from reappearing.
+Paint can then be applied to prevent the rust from reappearing.
+The amount of rust could significantly increase the cost of the used shipping containers.

 Dents on the metal sheet